The HealtheDeals.com Obamacare Calculator will help you:

 Not eligible for a tax credit to help pay your health insurance premium?

-If you don’t qualify for an Obamacare subsidy, you can shop for coverage both on and away from the state-based and federally facilitated exchanges.
+If you don’t qualify for an Obamacare subsidy, you can shop for coverage through HealthCare.gov, through a state-based exchange, and in the private market.

 You can buy ACA-compliant, off-exchange coverage from:

 - Websites that sell health insurance from multiple carriers